≡ Menu

 Guaranteed issue policies accept all applicants within specified age ranges (typically 45-85) without medical examinations, health questionnaires, or underwriting review.
 For individuals with pancreatic cancer diagnoses, these policies represent one of the few remaining options for obtaining new life insurance coverage.

-Coverage amounts remain limited, typically ranging from $5,000 to $25,000 depending on the insurer and applicant age.
+Coverage amounts remain limited, typically ranging from $5,000 to $25,000, depending on the insurer and applicant age.
 While these amounts may seem modest compared to traditional life insurance recommendations, they can cover immediate expenses like funeral costs and provide some financial assistance for families during transition periods.
+Our guide on Best Final Expense Insurance Companies of 2025: Top Picks for Seniors can help identify appropriate coverage for immediate needs.

 What Group Life Insurance Options Are Available?